Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 A plugin can depend on other plugins by specifying them in the needs_plugins attribute.
 This means that when you install this plugin, Lino will automatically install these other plugins as well

 A plugin can define a set of menu commands using methods like setup_main_menu.
-This is explained in The application menu.
+This is explained in More about the application menu.

 A plugin can extend another plugin by inheriting from its Plugin class.
 This is explained in Plugin inheritance.